- Uterine contractions can compress the blood vessels in the uterus, potentially interfering in the transfer of oxygen to the placenta and the baby.

 What is Oxytocin and Why is it Used in Labors?

-In some labors, a drug is used to assist with uterine activity.
+In some labors, a drug is used to assist with the uterine activity.
 The drug is called “oxytocin” or “syntocinon.”
 The effect of this drug, administered to the mother, is to increase the frequency, duration, and intensity of uterine contractions to promote delivery.

 One risk associated with oxytocin is the possibility of excessive uterine activity.
 When oxytocin is used, should overly frequent contractions occur (more often than one contraction every two minutes), the oxytocin must either be turned down or stopped.